-Maija Brown, Ph.D., leads the Writing Initiative for the Community of Scholars Program where she strives to foster inclusive writing communities, while also providing individual writing support for COSP Scholars.
-As an educator (University of Minnesota, Macalester College), Maija has taught theater/dance courses that examine histories of race and gender in performance, and has facilitated movement/embodiment workshops, for over a decade.
-Her current scholarly interests include using a social justice lens to examine the intersection between embodiment and writerly voice.
-Maija has written for the Walker Art Center’s 4th Wall, Good Job (a Twin Cities dance publication), and most recently, in 2020, facilitated writing workshops for the Northern Lights Organization series, Artists on the Verge (AOV11).
+Maija Brown, Ph.D., is the Assistant Director of Transition and Retention at the Graduate School Diversity Office (GSDO).
+In this role, she leads the GSDO Summer Institute and co-directs the Community of Scholars Program.
+As an educator (University of Minnesota, Macalester College), Maija has taught theater/dance courses that examine histories of race and gender in performance and has facilitated movement/embodiment workshops for over a decade.
+Maija has written for the Walker Art Center’s 4th Wall, Good Job (a Twin Cities dance publication), and in 2020 facilitated writing workshops for the Northern Lights Organization series Artists on the Verge (AOV11).

 Sean Cameron Golden

 Sean Cameron Golden is a fugitive scholar attempting to subvert the system built from Western epistemes from within.
 As a third-year Ph.D. student in Curriculum and Instruction, Sean has taught his students in Diversity of Children’s Literature to unlearn what canonized society has taught is “right” by encouraging them to make their own picture books, creating stories they wanted to see when they were growing up.
 Working through the wake, Sean studies with/in a lineage of BlackCrit thinkers thinking through how Black folx combat anti-Blackness.
 This is Sean’s second year as a SPARK editor; he has enjoyed his time amplifying BIPOC voices so their work and language can be heard more widely.